-Rescuers and close relations of crime victims may also be eligible for compensation
+Relatives of victims of crime and rescuers may also be eligible for compensation

-In the specific situation in which the victim of a crime dies, his or her family or dependents may be eligible for compensation from the IVAC.
+In the specific situation in which the victim of a crime dies, his or her family or dependents may be eligible to receive compensation and support from IVAC.

-For example, someone who suffers serious injuries while trying to get someone else out of a burning building could receive IVAC benefits.
+This means that a person who suffers serious injuries while responding to a fire could receive IVAC benefits.

-Being a victim of a crime is a difficult ordeal to overcome.
-It’s important to assert your rights so that you are compensated accordingly.
+Suffering as a victim of crime is a difficult thing to overcome.
+It is important to assert your rights so that you are compensated accordingly.
 Unfortunately, the steps that need to be taken to apply for compensation can quickly become very complex for a person who is not familiar with this type of file.

-Furthermore, when you submit an application for benefits to the IVAC, you can also sue the perpetrator for civil liability under certain conditions.
+Note that when you file a claim with the IVAC, you can also sue your aggressor for civil liability, under certain conditions.

-Contact us to find out more about how we can help you.
-We will assess your situation, discuss it with you and propose a personalized approach.
+Contact us to find out more about how we can take charge of your case.
+We will evaluate the situation with you and propose a personalized approach.